Congenital Hypothyroidism in Newborns

 Diagnosis of Congenital Hypothyroidism

-From a physician’s standpoint, CH can be extremely difficult to diagnose in a baby soon after birth.
+From a physician’s standpoint, Congenital Hypothyroidism can be extremely difficult to diagnose in a baby soon after birth.
 Even though there are “classic symptoms and signs” e.g.

 - prolonged jaundice